 The prosecution's special investigative team is continuing to look for those responsible for the ferry's sinking.
 What's the latest there?

 Yes, the number of subjects in the probe are increasing.

-Investigations into the ferry operator's practical owner, Yoo Byung-eon continue, as prosecutors raided four locations in Seoul, Daegu, and Gyeonggi-do Province Monday morning, looking for evidence of paper companies.
+Investigations of Yoo Byung-eon continue, as prosecutors raided four locations in Seoul, Daegu, and Gyeonggi-do Province Monday morning, looking for evidence of paper companies.